Max Baer Jr.: Other ventures

-Recent years
+Later life

 He remained close friends with Buddy Ebsen until Ebsen's death from pneumonia on July 6, 2003.
 Just before his acting mentor's death, he and Donna Douglas visited Ebsen in the hospital.

 In January 2008, Baer's live-in girlfriend, 30-year-old Penthouse model Chere Rhodes, died from suicide in the 70-year-old's Lake Tahoe home.
 Her suicide note mentioned "relationship problems".

 The 2015 death of co-star Donna Douglas left Baer as the last surviving regular cast member of The Beverly Hillbillies.